Energy conditions for non-timelike thin shells

 \subsubsection{Lightlike impulse as a null shell}

-Next, we study the energy conditions of a lightlike impulse in the Schwarzschild spacetime as a null shell, which has been studied in~\cite{Barrabes:1991ng,Poisson:2002nv}.
+Next, we study the energy conditions of a radially propagating lightlike impulse in the Schwarzschild spacetime described by a null shell, which has been studied in~\cite{Barrabes:1991ng,Poisson:2002nv}.
 We write the bulk metric in the single-null coordinates $(v,r,z^A)$ as

-where $f(r)$ and $\gamma_{AB}$ are defined by Eq.~(\ref{f-def}) and $\epsilon=\pm 1$.
+where $f(r)$ and $\gamma_{AB}$ are defined by Eq.~(\ref{f-def}).
+Here $\epsilon=1(-1)$ is chosen to construct a collapsing (spreading) shell.
 Non-zero components of the inverse metric are given by

 where $\gamma^{AB}$ is the inverse of $\gamma_{AB}$.
 For a given $\epsilon$, we consider a spacetime described by the metric~(\ref{bulk-null}) with $M=M_+(M_-)$ defined in the domain $v\ge(\le) v_0$ as ${\cal M}_+({\cal M}_-)$, where $v_0$ is a constant.
-We glue them at a null hypersurface $\Sigma$ defined by $v=v_0$ and the resulting spacetime describes a lightlike impulse in the Schwarzschild spacetime as shown in Fig.~\ref{Fig-Schwarzschild-null}.
+We glue them at a null hypersurface $\Sigma$ defined by $v=v_0$ and the resulting spacetime describes a radially collapsing (for $\epsilon=1$) or spreading (for $\epsilon=-1$) lightlike impulse in the Schwarzschild spacetime as shown in Fig.~\ref{Fig-Schwarzschild-null}.
 We will derive the equivalent inequalities to the standard energy conditions on $\Sigma$.